julian-vargo/srt_textgrid_converter/README.md

 # SRT to TextGrid Converter

-Convert SRT files to Praat TextGrid format with customizable speaker names.
-This script is designed to help linguists and researchers quickly convert subtitle files into TextGrid format for linguistic analysis.
+Convert SRT files to Praat TextGrid format via the command line.
+This script is particularly useful for converting .srt outputs from automatic transcribers like sonix.ai or otter.ai and preparing them for forced alignment.
+The output places Speaker 1 on the first tier and Speaker 2 on the second tier.
+Silences are indicated with s\ on the final TextGrid.

 ## Features
 - Supports custom speaker names.